Andrew-Rose1/Finance-Tracker-WebServer/README.md

 ## Developer Notes
-This project is still a work in progress and I plan to upload the code when I have a clean and fully functional base version up right now.
+This project is still a work in progress and I plan to upload the code when I have a clean and fully functional base version operational.
 What you see in the images above is what I currently have working.